Ka945 is a New Zealand built steam locomotive, used in the North Island by New Zealand Railways for both express passenger and heavy freight service.

 History

-The Ka class locomotives were an improved version of the K class locomotives first introduced by NZR in 1932.
+The NZR Ka class locomotives were an improved version of the K class locomotives first introduced by NZR in 1932.
 Ka945 was the first built of the Ka class, though not the first in the eventual number series.
 Among the improvements incorporated in the Ka's were SKF roller bearings in all axleboxes, thicker frames, and a stronger design of the cast steel rear frame under the firebox.
 Some locos were also subsequently fitted with cast steel (instead of cast iron) cylinders.
 When designed, the K and Ka locos were arguably the largest conventional locomotive that would fit through the loading gauge on the principal North Island main lines.
 As originally built, Ka945 was fitted with an ACFI feed water pump and pre-heaters covered by a "streamlined" casing at the front end.
 This was removed in 1947, the pump and feed heaters replaced with an exhaust steam injector and the locomotive converted to oil firing.
 Its current appearance is as it was after the 1947 conversion.
 Unlike some locos of the Ka class, 945 was never fitted with a cross-compound air compressor and is currently running with the dual single pumps at the front end that produce the typical "Ka sound".

 Ka945-hutt-shops